itskiranp/survey_tool/README.md

 # Survey Tool

 This is a desktop application built using **Electron.js** and **Tailwind CSS** for creating and managing survey tools.
-This README provides instructions for teammates to set up, run, and contribute to the project.
+This README provides instructions to set up, run, and contribute to the project.

 ## Prerequisites